mjtmercado/leap-day/A_Rhetorical_Situation.md

 ## The Constraints--Wait.
 What Constraints?

 During that time, I was not able to recognize the constraints.
 I was just starting to learn about my identity because, at that stage, role confusion was the major problem.
 I had to associate myself with other people and identify myself as someone else, someone less of who I was, and more of who and what my schoolmates were like.
-Despite the difficulty of maintaining that posture and image, I had rationalized my choice to portray myself as someone different to address the exigence in that rhetorical situation.
+Despite the difficulty of maintaining that posture and image, I had rationalized my choice to portray myself as someone different to address the exigence.

 This is where I can relate identification as **ingeneous and cunning** (Burke, 1969).
 I was focused in mainting my interest, and using persuasive identification of rhetoric for my motive.
 Because of this, I was not able to **recognize and criticize** the falsity in the over-playing of this role.
 I was so persuaded that this was the right thing to do, so amidst the conflict it created with the other versions of my selves, I assumed complete honesty in that role.